[HISTORY: Adopted by the Rockland County Legislature 4-14-2026 by L.L. No. 4-2026.[1] Amendments noted where applicable.]

 B.

-Nothing in this chapter shall limit the power of a City, Town or Village to adopt any system of permits requiring submission to and approval by the City, Town or Village of plans and specifications for an installation prior to the commencement of construction of the installation or of inspection of work done.
+Nothing in this chapter shall limit the power of any municipality within Rockland County to adopt any system of permits requiring submission to and approval by that municipality of plans and specifications for an installation prior to the commencement of construction of the installation or of inspection of work done within its borders.

 APPLICANT